Type text, add images, blackout confidential details, add comments, highlights and more.

 Fill out 629 INDUCTIVE LOGIC PROGRAMMING: THEORY AND online It's free

-What is the theory of inductive logic?
+What are the two types of logic inductive logic and deductive logic?

 Who came up with inductive logic?